radicallyopensecurity/PassiveScanningTool/README.md

 From this repository you can build the passive survey tool for Windows, Linux and other platforms compatible with mono.
 Modify it in any way you can imagine, and share your changes with others!

+The passive survey tool uses zmap and zgrab results found at the **[scans.io](https://scans.io/)** repository.
+These results are then compared to a list of hosts.
+The format is shown in this  **[example](http://www.nirsoft.net/countryip/nl.csv)**.
+All services found will be written to the output file in addition to all information that is available about this service.

 Branches
 --------